aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-exception-collection/_index.md

 ---
-title: Collection of Calendar Exceptions in Aspose.Tasks
+title: Set Standard Calendar and Handle Exceptions in Aspose.Tasks
-linktitle: Collection of Calendar Exceptions in Aspose.Tasks
+linktitle: Set Standard Calendar and Handle Exceptions in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
-description: Learn how to efficiently handle calendar exceptions in your .NET projects using Aspose.Tasks, ensuring accurate scheduling and resource management.
+description: Learn how to set standard calendar and manage project holidays in your .NET projects using Aspose.Tasks for accurate scheduling.
+date: 2026-04-09
 weight: 13
 url: /net/calendar-scheduling/calendar-exception-collection/
+keywords:
+- set standard calendar
+- manage project holidays
+- load project calendar
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Collection of Calendar Exceptions in Aspose.Tasks
+# Set Standard Calendar and Handle Exceptions in Aspose.Tasks

 ## Introduction

-In project management, precise scheduling is vital for success.
-However, real-world scenarios often require deviations from standard schedules due to holidays, special events, or other factors.
-Aspose.Tasks for .NET provides a robust solution for managing such exceptions through its Calendar Exception Collection feature.
-This tutorial will guide you through the process of utilizing this functionality step by step.
+Accurate scheduling is the backbone of any successful project, and real‑world plans often need to deviate from the default work calendar because of holidays, special events, or unexpected shutdowns.
+Aspose.Tasks for .NET makes it easy to **set standard calendar** settings and then layer custom exceptions on top.
+In this tutorial you’ll learn how to load a project calendar, set a standard calendar, and manage project holidays through the Calendar Exception Collection feature.

+## Quick Answers
+- **What does “set standard calendar” do?** It resets a calendar to the default working time (9 AM‑5 PM, Monday‑Friday) before you add custom exceptions.
+- **Which method clears existing exceptions?** `Calendar.Exceptions.Clear()` removes all previously defined exceptions.
+- **How can I add a holiday?** Create a `CalendarException` with `DayWorking = false` and add it to the collection.
+- **Do I need to reload the project after changes?** No, changes are applied directly to the in‑memory `Project` object.
+- **What libraries are required?** Aspose.Tasks for .NET (any supported .NET version) and `System` namespaces.

 ## Prerequisites

-Before diving into the tutorial, ensure you have the following prerequisites:
+Before diving into the code, make sure you have:

-1. Aspose.Tasks for .NET: Make sure you have the library installed.
-You can download it [here](https://releases.aspose.com/tasks/net/).
+1. **Aspose.Tasks for .NET** – download it [here](https://releases.aspose.com/tasks/net/).
-2. Basic knowledge of C#: Familiarity with C# programming language will be helpful in understanding the examples.
+2. Basic knowledge of **C#** – you’ll be writing a few short snippets.
-3. Development Environment: Set up your preferred development environment, such as Visual Studio or JetBrains Rider.
+3. A development environment such as **Visual Studio** or **JetBrains Rider**.

 ## Import Namespaces

-Before you begin working with Aspose.Tasks for .NET, you need to import the required namespaces into your project.
-This step enables you to access the classes and methods necessary for managing calendar exceptions.
+These `using` directives give you access to the classes needed for calendar manipulation.

 ```csharp
 using Aspose.Tasks;
 using System;
 using System.Collections.Generic;
 ```

-Now, let's break down the example provided into multiple steps:

-## Step 1: Load Project and Retrieve Calendar
+## What is a Calendar Exception?

+A *calendar exception* represents a period where the normal working schedule is altered – for example, a company‑wide holiday or a temporary overtime schedule.
+By adding exceptions to a calendar you can model real‑world constraints without changing the base calendar.

+## How to Set Standard Calendar in Aspose.Tasks

+The first step is to load your project file and retrieve the calendar you want to work with.

 ```csharp
 var project = new Project(DataDir + "project_update_test.mpp");
 var calendar = project.Calendars.GetByUid(3);
 ```

-In this step, we load a project file and retrieve the desired calendar by its UID.

-## Step 2: Clear Existing Exceptions and Set Standard Calendar
+### Step 1: Clear Existing Exceptions and Reset to a Standard Calendar

+Before adding new rules, it’s a good practice to clear any old exceptions and **set standard calendar** settings.
+This ensures a clean baseline.

 ```csharp
 calendar.Exceptions.Clear();
 Calendar.MakeStandardCalendar(calendar);
 ```

-This step clears any existing exceptions from the calendar and sets it to a standard configuration.

-## Step 3: Define and Add Working Time Exception
+### Step 2: Define a Working‑Time Exception

+Sometimes you need to create a temporary schedule (e.g., extended hours for a product launch).
+The following snippet defines a working‑time exception that spans several days and includes two daily work periods.

 ```csharp
 var exception = new CalendarException();